-- Designate a named member of staff to be Special Educational Needs and Disability Coordinator (SENCO) and share his/her name with parents - Undertake formal Progress Checks and Assessments of all children in accordance with the SEND Code of Practice January 2015 - Provide a statement showing how we provide for children with special educational needs and/or disabilities and share this with staff, parents and other professionals - Ensure that the provision for children with special educational needs and/or disabilities is the responsibility of all members of staff in the nursery - Ensure that our inclusive admissions practice includes equality of access and opportunity - Ensure that our physical environment is as far as possible suitable for children and adults with disabilities - Work closely with parents to create and maintain a positive partnership which supports their child(ren) - Ensure that parents are informed at all stages of the assessment, planning, provision and review of their child's care and education - Provide parents with information on sources of independent advice and support - Liaise with other professionals involved with children with special educational needs and/or disabilities and their families, including transfer arrangements to other settings and schools.
-We work closely with the next school or care setting and meet with them to discuss the child's needs to ensure information exchange and continuity of care
+- Designate a named member of staff to be Special Educational Needs and Disability Coordinator (SENCO) and share his/her name with parents - Undertake formal Progress Checks and Assessments of all children in accordance with the SEND Code of Practice January 2015, as well as a Progress Check of all children at age two in accordance with the Code of Practice (2015) and statutory framework for EYFS. - Provide a statement showing how we provide for children with special educational needs and/or disabilities and share this with staff, parents and other professionals - Ensure that the provision for children with special educational needs and/or disabilities is the responsibility of all members of staff in the nursery - Ensure that our inclusive admissions practice includes equality of access and opportunity

-- Use the graduated response system (see explanation below) for identifying, assessing and responding to children's special educational needs and disabilities - Provide a broad and balanced early learning environment for all children with special educational needs and/or disabilities - Provide differentiated activities to meet all individual needs and abilities - Use a system of planning, implementing, monitoring, evaluating and reviewing Individual Educational Plans (IEPs) for children with special educational needs and/or disabilities and discuss these with parents - Review IEPs regularly every 6 8 weeks and hold review meetings with parents at this time - Ensure that children with special educational needs and/or disabilities and their parents are consulted at all stages of the graduated response, taking into account their levels of ability - Use a system for keeping records of the assessment, planning, provision and review for children with special educational needs and/or disabilities - Provide resources (human and financial) to implement our SEND policy - Ensure the privacy of children with special educational needs and/or disabilities when intimate care is being provided - Use the local authorities Assessment Framework (see details below) - Provide in-service training for practitioners and volunteers - Raise awareness of any specialism the setting has to offer, e.g. Makaton trained staff - Ensure the effectiveness of our SEN/disability provision by collecting information from a range of sources e.g. IEP reviews, staff and management meetings, parental and external agencies' views, inspections and complaints.
+- Ensure that our physical environment is as far as possible suitable for children and adults with disabilities - Work closely with parents to create and maintain a positive partnership which supports their child(ren) - Ensure that parents are informed at all stages of the assessment, planning, provision and review of their child's care and education - Provide parents with information on sources of independent advice and support - Liaise with other professionals involved with children with special educational needs and/or disabilities and their families, including transfer arrangements to other settings and schools.
+We work closely with the next school or care setting and meet with them to discuss the child's needs to ensure information exchange and continuity of care - Use the graduated response system (see explanation below) for identifying, assessing and responding to children's special educational needs and disabilities - Provide a broad and balanced early learning environment for all children with special educational needs and/or disabilities - Provide differentiated activities to meet all individual needs and abilities - Use a system of planning, implementing, monitoring, evaluating and reviewing Individual Educational Plans (IEPs) for children with special educational needs and/or disabilities and discuss these with parents - Review IEPs regularly every 6 8 weeks and hold review meetings with parents at this time - Ensure that children with special educational needs and/or disabilities and their parents are consulted at all stages of the graduated response, taking into account their levels of ability - Use a system for keeping records of the assessment, planning, provision and review for children with special educational needs and/or disabilities - Provide resources (human and financial) to implement our SEND policy - Ensure the privacy of children with special educational needs and/or disabilities when intimate care is being provided - Use the local authorities Assessment Framework (see details below) - Provide in-service training for practitioners and volunteers - Raise awareness of any specialism the setting has to offer, e.g. Makaton trained staff - Ensure the effectiveness of our SEN/disability provision by collecting information from a range of sources e.g. IEP reviews, staff and management meetings, parental and external agencies' views, inspections and complaints.
 This information is collated, evaluated and reviewed annually - Monitor and review our policy annually.